 (4) A person who is a licensed supplier under Part V, Division 7 of the Act and receives from a person from whom he has obtained tickets any invoice in respect of such tickets shall keep every such invoice for 5 years after the tickets were so obtained.

-[Regulation 15 inserted in Gazette 23 Jun 2000 p.
+[Regulation 15 inserted by Gazette 23 Jun 2000 p.
 3207-8. ]

 Division 3 — Permitted two-up